shreystechtips/pythonbytes/projects/sudoku/README.md

 * No number may repeat on any row
 * No number may repeat on any column
-* No number may repeat in any cell block
+* No number may repeat in any block

-There are 9 **3 x 3** cell blocks as you can see in both of the above puzzle images.
+There are nine **3 x 3** blocks as you can see in both of the above puzzle images.
+Each block is **3 x 3** cells.

 #### First key idea of writing a Sudoku solver

 The cells can be numbered in Python fashion from 0 to 80 (as there are 81 of them).
 However each cell has a unique (row, column) address.
-The upper left cell is (0, 0) and the lower right cell is (8, 8).
-The center cell is (4, 4).
+The upper left cell is (0, 0) and has index 0.
+The lower right cell is (8, 8) and has index 80.
+The center cell is (4, 4) and has index 40.
+The lower left cell is (0, 8) and has index 72.

 #### Second key idea of writing a Sudoku solver